Ill Na Na 2: The Fever

-Ill Na Na 2: The Fever was intended to be the fourth studio album by American rapper Foxy Brown.
-The album was scheduled to be released on May 6, 2003 by Bad Boy Records and Def Jam Recordings.
-However, the album was cancelled due to disagreements between Foxy Brown and Bad Boy CEO Sean Combs.
+Ill Na Na 2: The Fever is the unreleased fourth studio album by American rapper Foxy Brown.
+The album was scheduled to be released on May 6, 2003, by Def Jam Recordings, Bad Boy Records, and Ill Na Na Entertainment.
+However, the album was canceled as a result of disagreements between Foxy Brown and executive producer Sean Combs.

 History

-Brown began recording the follow-up album to her previous release Broken Silence in the summer of 2001.
+Brown began recording the follow-up album to her previous release, Broken Silence, in the summer of 2001.
 Early in April 2002, she decided to title it Ill Na Na 2: The Fever.
 Amid rumors that Brown wanted to leave Def Jam, the album was initially to be released on July 2, 2002.
 In the middle of that month, Sean Combs offered to be co-executive producer.
 With a tentative release date of November 19, the first single would be the remix of "Stylin'", featuring Loon, Birdman, N.O.R.E., and Brown's brother Gavin.
 With a delayed release to May 2003 and plans to produce the album more like her latest (Broken Silence) rather than her original Ill Na Na, Brown started working with R&B singers Anita Baker and Lauryn Hill on the album in early 2003, and "I Need A Man" became the lead single.
 On April 16, 2003, Brown announced in an interview on The Wendy Williams Show on New York City radio station WBLS that she decided to terminate work on the album; the album would have been released on May 6.
-It was confirmed by MTV that the album would contain collaborations with: Lauryn Hill, Anita Baker, Luther Vandross, Spragga Benz, Shabba Ranks, P. Diddy, Capone-N-Noreaga, Fox 5 & Kori and Ludacris.
+It was confirmed by MTV that the album would contain collaborations with Lauryn Hill, Anita Baker, Luther Vandross, Spragga Benz, Shabba Ranks, P. Diddy, Capone-N-Noreaga, Fox 5, Kori, and Ludacris.

-On February 26, 2020 the album was leaked on iTunes and Apple Music.
+On February 26, 2020, the album was leaked on iTunes and Apple Music.
 Foxy responded on Instagram by threatening to sue whoever leaked the shelved album.
 She deleted the post shortly after.